valentynkt/BackendGarden/content/notes/Proxy Pattern.md

 ![[Pasted image 20240404214727.png]]

 >[!abstract]
->**Proxy** is a structural design pattern that lets you provide a substitute or placeholder for another object.
+>**Proxy** is a [[Structural patterns|Structural]] design pattern that lets you provide a substitute or placeholder for another object.
 A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.

 ## Content